xseadgdc/xserver/README.md

 -------------------

-Since Redhat had deleted and banned all X11Libre repositories from freedesktop.org, the driver repositories are now moved to github:
+Since Redhat had deleted and banned all X11Libre repositories from freedesktop.org, the driver repositories are now moved to GitHub:

 | Driver | Git repository |
 | --- | --- |